spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-decrease-the-memory-usage-of-spryker-with-docker-on-wsl2.md

 ![refresh-lxssmanager-service](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+-+decrease+the+memory+usage+of+Spryker+with+Docker+on+WSL2/refresh-lxssmanager-service.png)

-Now, the VMmem memory usage should not exceed the specified limit.
+Now, the VMmem memory usage does not exceed the specified limit.